gsoft-inc/dynamite/README.md

 Note how a method parameter is used to pass the context's `SPSite` instance down the call stack.

+> Depending on SPContext is evil
+>
 > **A good tip:** make sure you call `SPContext.Current.Web` and `SPContext.Current.Site` only from the UI-level (e.g. `.ascx`
 > code-behind code) but never from your own business-level class.
 From the UI entry-point code, pass the current `SPWeb` or `SPSite`
 >  as a method parameter down to your heavy-lifting utility classes.
 >
-> This allows your utilities to be reused outside of a `HttpRequest` context (perhaps from a command-line application or when calling
+> This allows your code to be reused outside of a `HttpRequest` context (perhaps from a command-line application or when calling
 > feature activation code from PowerShell - where **any** dependency on `SPContext` would be a deal breaker).

 ### A.5) More to read about Dynamite's service locator

 Head to the wiki [for more about building modular SharePoint farm solution](https://github.com/GSoft-SharePoint/Dynamite/wiki#1-a-modular-approach-to-building-sharepoint-farm-solutions-with-dynamite-and-autofac).

+Learn about advanced usage of complex SharePoint provisioning framework-building patterns by using [the Dynamite-Components project](https://github.com/GSoft-SharePoint/Dynamite-Components) as an example of how to use the [`AddOnProvidedServiceLocator`](https://github.com/GSoft-SharePoint/Dynamite/blob/develop/Source/GSoft.Dynamite/ServiceLocator/AddOn/AddOnProvidedServiceLocator.cs) as the foundational building block for a reusable plugins-based architecture.

 ### A.6) How to troubleshoot container registration problems

-Dependency injection registrations are loaded upon the first call to the SharePointServiceLocator.
+Dependency injection registrations are loaded upon the first call to the `SharePointServiceLocator`.
 Thus, it typically occurs upon application startup or when you first load a page with a user control that depends on the container/service locator.

 1. Install [ULSViewer.exe](https://www.microsoft.com/en-ca/download/details.aspx?id=44020) on your SharePoint server to gain access to the Unified Logging Service output (i.e. your SharePoint logs).